 Help with accommodation and travel to support an Opera Director's career development.

 How are applications assessed?

 Every year the DCF Board appoints a small group of Trustees to act as an Assessing Panel.
-All applications are initially scrutinised by a DCF administrator to ascertain eligibility.
+All applications are initially scrutinised by the DCF administrator to ascertain eligibility.
 Eligible applications are then assessed by the Panel, who report to the DCF Board.
 The decision of the Board is final.

 Applications are treated in the strictest confidence and are only viewed by the Administrator and the assessors.
 The current assessors are Philippa Cousins and Tom Roberts.
 If you wish your application to be assessed in confidence by an alternative panel (perhaps because you know one or more of the designated assessors) please let the Administrator know and she will endeavour to make appropriate arrangements.

 We regret that we cannot enter into correspondence with individual applicants.